freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 You can make a change without having anything running on your local system.

-After you find the file you want to modify within the GitHub interface, click the pencil icon to start editing the file.
+After you find the file you want to modify within the GitHub interface, click on the pencil icon to start editing the file.
 This will automatically create a fork of the project, if you don't have one already.

+Forking will create a exact copy of that project in your repository.

 You can also clone the project and edit locally on you computer.
 For help with that, read the main [contributing guide](/CONTRIBUTING.md).